 A letter to the principal or the child’s guidance counselor stating a parent’s desire to withhold student information from recruiters is sufficient.
-We have also prepared a simple form for you to use here.

 Almost immediately after the passage of the No Child Left Behind Act, (NCLB) in 2001, antiwar groups across the country began organizing their communities in response to Section 9528 of the law.
 This section provides military recruiters the names, addresses, and phone numbers of high school students provided that parents and students are given the opportunity to "opt out" of the lists being forwarded to recruiters.
 The law directs schools to notify parents of the right to opt out, but many schools throughout the country failed to do so.
 Right away, programs sprung up across the country, encouraging parents to opt out and providing forms for them to do so.

 Military recruiters may contact underage high school students because school administrators have provided them

 with the name, address, and phone number of students.

 Parents may be able to avoid this by filling out an "opt out" form that tells the school it may not release a child's personal information to military recruiters.
 Opting out is a legal right prescribed by Congress.
 School officials must comply with all requests.

 Opting out is wise because the Pentagon's data minions use the names, addresses, and phone numbers to keep track of America's youth.